employee residency restrictions

 Rules about where city employees are allowed to live and work.

-Whether the committee narrows which jobs count as emergency responders and sends a clear policy change to City Council.
+Whether the committee narrows which jobs count as emergency-response roles for any residency rule and then forwards a clear recommendation to City Council.

 Typically discussed at Personnel and Finance Committee.
 Check back when the next agenda is published.

-1. The city manager said Wisconsin state law changes since 2013 sharply limit city employee residency requirements, and Two Rivers’ current policy may be legally vulnerable because it treats most full-time employees as emergency response personnel.
+The city manager said Wisconsin state law changes since 2013 sharply limit municipal employee residency requirements, and Two Rivers’ current personnel policy may be legally vulnerable because it treats most full-time employees as emergency response personnel.

-2. The city manager said some roles covered by the current residency restriction, including several department heads and clerical/programming staff, could be difficult to justify as emergency responders under the policy’s rationale.
+The city manager said some roles currently covered by the residency restriction (including several department heads and clerical/programming staff) could be difficult to justify as emergency responders under the policy’s rationale.

-3. The committee reviewed draft language for amending the residency restriction policy and continued the discussion to a future meeting without taking final action.
+The committee reviewed draft language related to amending the residency restriction policy and continued the discussion to a future meeting without taking final action.